 Despite that despicable behavior and the fact that people like Lin deserve to be behind bars, we still believe that PureVPN is required to keep private details secure because a majority of VPN users are unlike Lin and all of us are privacy conscious.
 Most users don’t prefer VPNs to remain unidentifiable while conducting malicious tasks but we want to ensure personal data security.
 Many users switch to VPN services as they either want to access sites like Netflix, iTunes or YouTube, access blocked websites or communicate with family or folks abroad apart from using it to retain anonymity.

-None of these uses are harmful for other users.
+None of these uses are harmful to other users.
 Moreover, just one in four users depend upon VPN to browse the net, so it is quite impractical to believe that about 800 million users across the world are using VPNs to fulfill nefarious objectives.
 Privacy-conscious people would most certainly feel betrayed when companies like PureVPN deceive them by claiming one thing and doing something entirely different.